Research shows that 95 passwords are stolen every second, and roughly eight million passwords are pilfered each day.*

 So how much should you borrow if you don’t want your debt to hold you back in the future?
 Here are a few things to think about that will help you make a more informed decision:

 Money market accounts (MMAs) are interest-bearing accounts that typically earn higher interest rates than traditional savings accounts.

 These accounts require you to maintain a minimum balance, but allow limited access to your funds.
 So how else do money market accounts differ from other savings accounts?

-Well first, let’s define it: HSA (Health Savings Account): A tax-free medical savings account available to taxpayers in the United States who are enrolled in a high-deductible health plan (HDHP).
+What are they?
+Well, a HSA (Health Savings Account) is a tax-free medical savings account available to taxpayers in the United States who are enrolled in a high-deductible health plan (HDHP).

 Increasingly, employers are offering HDHPs as their health insurance benefit of choice.
 This means lower premiums for you, but higher deductibles.
 If you have an HDHP, you’re eligible for an HSA, so read on.

 So you’ve found yourself in a little bit of credit card debt.
 It’s okay—it’s possible you can pay it off without spending a fortune on fees or interest.